CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-mime.md

 string.
 This example shows a very minimal API call: just a recipient and a message are sufficient to delivery the mail.

-*Tip: Don't know MIME?
-You can format a mail in [JSON format](./rest-send-json) too*
+*Tip: don't know MIME?
+You can format a mail in [JSON format](./rest-send-json) too.*

 ## Custom envelope address

 In a minimal API call, you only have to provide the recipient and the MIME data.
-SMTPeter takes care of the rest, including collecting the bounces and out-of-occice replies that are sent back to the envelope address.
+SMTPeter takes care of the rest, including collecting the bounces and out-of-office replies that are sent back to the envelope address.
 If you want to do your own bounce-processing, you can add an *optional* envelope address:

 ```json